usds/website-staging/_projects/0008__medicaid.md

 # Impact statement (Edit this)
 impact_statement:
-  - figure: "5+"
+  - figure: "5M"
-    unit: "M"
+    unit: "+"
     description: |-
       Americans estimated to be renewed for health coverage with less red tape via ex parte processing in 2024

-  - figure: "2+"
+  - figure: "2M"
-    unit: "M"
+    unit: "+"
     description: |-
       hours of worker processing time estimated to be saved in 2024

-  - figure: "10"
+  - figure: "10+"
-    unit: "+"
+    unit: "states"
     description: |-
-      states supported through in-depth technical assistance across diverse geographies, populations, and needs
+      supported through in-depth technical assistance across diverse geographies, populations, and needs

-  - figure: "400+"
+  - figure: "400K"
-    unit: "K"
+    unit: "+"
     description: |-
       children and families reinstated for coverage across 29 states as a result of actions taken by CMCS and supported by USDS
 ---

 ## Background

-After the COVID-19 Public Health Emergency (PHE) ended, the [Facing a Financial Shock](https://www.performance.gov/cx/life-experiences/facing-a-financial-shock/) team at the U.S. Digital Service (USDS) partnered with the Center for Medicaid and CHIP Services (CMCS) and state Medicaid agencies to help improve eligibility and enrollment systems.
+After the COVID-19 Public Health Emergency (PHE) ended, the [Facing a Financial Shock](https://www.performance.gov/cx/life-experiences/facing-a-financial-shock/) team at the U.S. Digital Service (USDS) partnered with the Center for Medicaid and CHIP Services (CMCS) and state Medicaid agencies to improve eligibility and enrollment systems.
 By mobilizing a small strike team of implementers to analyze the software and processes that Medicaid uses to complete health coverage renewals, USDS helped CMCS and state teams tackle major challenges.